-The content of this course has been independently certified as conforming to universally accepted Continuous Professional Development (CPD) guidelines and offers 1 hour of CDP credit
+The content of this course has been independently certified as conforming to universally accepted Continuous Professional Development (CPD) guidelines and offers 1 hour of CPD credit

-On successful completion of this course you will be able to print your own CDP accredited certificate via your courses home page.
+On successful completion of this course you will be able to print your own CPD accredited certificate via your courses home page.

 This module provides good practice recommendations for individual people and organisations involved with PGDs, with the aim of ensuring patients receive safe and appropriate care and timely access to medicines, in line with legislation.